Creating cost-effective solutions... Keeping you on the road...

 the control unit's circuit boards set relative to the vibration motion.
 If the circuit boards are positioned

-in a plane which is perpendicular to the vibration motion, the boards are flexed more than if they are
+in a plane which is parallel to the vibration motion, the boards are flexed more than if they are mounted

-mounted in a plane parallel to the vibration motion.
+in a plane perpendicular to the vibration motion.
 This flexing causes the solder connections to crack

 and "open", e.g. resulting in an intermittent ECU or relay unit.
 ECUs which use a cantilever mounting